ksbisht941/algohub/README.md

+# Algohub
-# Algohub is collection of tens of algo question with thier solution.
+Algohub is collection of tens of algo question with thier solution.

 ## Array
 1. Is Monotonic